Health and Travel Alerts Learn More Left arrow

 Blackstone Beach

 Uncover the natural wonder and hidden stretch of sand favored by photography enthusiasts on the eastern side of Aruba.
 On Blackstone Beach, you’ll be treated to a beautiful scene composed of blue seas, dark sand, volcanic black stones, and many rugged rock formations.
-Wander the beach, taking in the scenery; you may even have it all to yourself.
+Wander the beach, taking in the scenery; you might even have it to yourself.

 Explore past the beach with a visit to the nearby Arikok National Park, which spans almost 20 percent of the island.
 A trip to this park will give you the opportunity to learn about plants and animals indigenous to Aruba.